marco-calautti/data-mining-course/README.md

 * :mortar_board: [Evaluation rules](upf/upf-evaluation.md) for course at UPF.
 * :calendar: [Calendar](upf/upf-calendar.md) for course at UPF.

+# Acknowledgments

+I am thankful to Aris Gionis and Aris Anagnostopoulos for their comments on an earlier version of these materials.
+Thanks to Miguel Angel Cordobés for his work on several of the practical sessions.

 [<img src="upf/cc-by-80x15.png" width="80" height="15" hspace="4"/>](https://creativecommons.org/licenses/by/4.0/) All course materials are available under a [Creative Commons](https://creativecommons.org/licenses/by/4.0/) license unless specified otherwise.